GoInterject/GoInterject.github.io/wGetStarted/L-Create-Dropdowns.md

 ### Creating the Stored Procedure

-A dropdown formula often requires a seperate stored procedure from the one used in the pull or save.
+A dropdown formula often requires a separate stored procedure from the one used in the pull or save.
 This stored procedure is dsigned to filter down on the specific options for a parameter.

 **Step 1:** Create a stored procedure called [demo].[Northwind_CustomerDropdown] using the following code example.